bushy555/Aquarius_1-bit_music/README.md

 Some can be loaded as a cartridge and perform a soft reset.
 For whatever reason some refuse to work as a cartridge (even with the correct CRC header)

-I can't MAME working, but this is the command line:
+I can't get MAME working, but this is the command line:

 mame aquariusp -bp . -cart1 [filename].bin